MantisSub/batchcopy/README.md

 #### macOS

-- Both Intel and Apple CPUs are supported (Apple via Rosetta 2).
+- Both Intel and Apple CPUs are supported (Apple via Rosetta 2) for macOS Big Sur (11.0) and higher.
 - Open the .dmg file and drag batchcopy.app and ffprobe to your /Applications folder.
 - When starting the app you may be presented with a Security Warning.
   - Click OK, then go to System Preferences -> Security & Privacy -> click “Open Anyway”.
+- If you double-click on the app and nothing happens you likely have macOS 10.15 or lower, which is not supported.

 ### From source